gyjames/CIRI3/README.md

 ### Step3.
 Differential Expression Analysis

 CIRI3 provides three levels of differential expression analysis algorithms, including the expression of a single circRNA, the junction ratio of a single circRNA, and the relative expression of multiple circRNAs derived from a single gene.
+The entire differential expression analysis script incorporates parts of the code from the edgeR package in R or rMATS to calculate the statistical significance of differential expression (p-values).

 #### 1)the expression of a single circRNA